kubecost/docs/advanced-reports.md

 ## Report configurations

 A UI is provided to manage the configurations which make up a report.
-Advanced Reporting is accessed from the selecting _Reports_ from the left navigation, then selecting _Visit the new Advanced Reporting page (Beta)_.
+Advanced Reporting is accessed by selecting _Reports_ from the left navigation, then selecting _Visit the new Advanced Reporting page (Beta)_.

 | Configuration                    | Description                                                                                                                                                                   |
 | -------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |